Pseudogap in electron-doped cuprates: Strong correlation leading to band splitting: Results and analysis

-Figure~\ref{AFPG_band} shows the Fermi surface, band images, and their second derivatives with respect to energy of a protect-annealed PLCCO ($x = 0.02$) sample.
-The band is gapped at $E_\mathrm{F}$ at the node (cut~\#1), and the gap below $E_\mathrm{F}$ increases in going from the node to the hot spot (cut~\#2).
+Figure~\ref{AFPG_band} shows the Fermi surface, band images, and their second derivatives with respect to energy of a protect-annealed PLCCO ($x = 0.02$) sample at 10~K. The band is gapped at $E_\mathrm{F}$ at the node (cut~\#1), and the gap below $E_\mathrm{F}$ increases in going from the node to the hot spot (cut~\#2).
 On approaching the antinode, the upper split band is lowered below $E_\mathrm{F}$ and produces a finite spectral intensity at and below $E_\mathrm{F}$.
 These features are characteristics of the electron-doped cuprates as have been reported in previous studies \cite{Matsui2005a,Park2007,Matsui2007,Richard2007,Ikeda2009,Song2012,Horio2016}.

-Now we look into more detail of the band structure.
-At the node and the hot spot (cuts~\#1 and \#2), as the band disperses from higher binding energy toward $E_\mathrm{F}$, it disperses back to higher binding energy beyond the AFM BZ boundary, producing a local band maximum at the AFM BZ boundary (Figs.~\ref{AFPG_band}g and h) as expected for band folding due to the ${\bf Q} = (\pi, \pi)$ AFM order.
+Now we look into more details of the band structure.
+At the node and the hot spot (cuts~\#1 and \#2), as the band disperses from higher binding energy toward $E_\mathrm{F}$, it disperses back to higher binding energy beyond the AFM BZ boundary, producing a local band maximum at the AFM BZ boundary (Figs.~\ref{AFPG_band}g and h) as if the band is folded by the ${\bf Q} = (\pi, \pi)$ AFM order.
 Once the upper band is lowered below $E_\mathrm{F}$ (cuts~\#3, \#4, and \#5), however, the lower band is no longer folded and disperses straightly across the AFM BZ boundary.
+Qualitatively consistent ARPES spectra were also obtained for a protect-annealed PLCCO sample with $x = 0.05$, which exhibits superconductivity as well as lower magnetic transition temperature (See Supplementary Note~1 and Supplementary Fig.~S1).

-The experimentally obtained band image along the AFM BZ boundary, its second derivative with respect to energy, and energy distribution curves (EDCs) are, respectively, shown in Figs.~\ref{AFPG_BZ}a-c.
-Starting from (3$\pi$/2, $\pi$/2), the peak position of the EDC shifts smoothly toward higher binding energy, but shows a sudden backward shift when the spectral intensity of the upper band emerges below $E_\mathrm{F}$.
-Once the upper band reaches the binding energy of $\sim 50$ meV, the magnitude of the gap decreases, the QP peak widths increase, and the two peaks become unresolved around ($\pi$, 0).
-Resulting spectra around ($\pi$, 0) are considerably broad and incoherent.
-Qualitatively consistent ARPES spectra were also obtained for a protect-annealed PLCCO sample with $x = 0.05$, which exhibits superconductivity as well as lower magnetic ordering temperature (See Supplementary Note~1 and Supplementary Fig.~1).
-According to the mean-field-type band-folding picture within the tight-binding model on the square lattice consisting of the Cu $3d_{x^2-y^2}$ orbitals with the ${\bf Q} = (\pi, \pi)$ AFM order \cite{Matsui2005a,Park2007,Ikeda2009}, the band splits as
+The experimentally obtained band image along the AFM BZ boundary, its second derivative with respect to energy, and energy distribution curves (EDCs) are shown in Figs.~\ref{AFPG_BZ}a--c.
+Starting from (3$\pi$/2, $\pi$/2), the peak position of the EDC disperses smoothly toward higher binding energy, but stops dispersing when the spectral intensity of the upper band emerges below $E_\mathrm{F}$.
+Once the upper band reaches the binding energy of $\sim 50$ meV, the magnitude of the gap decreases, the width of the quasi-particle (QP) peak increases, and the two peaks become broad and unresolved around ($\pi$, 0).